Mirantis/mke-docs/content/docs/configuration/authentication/basic-authentication.md

 3. Click the **Create User** button at the far right to access the **User Creation** page.

-4. Enter the perinent information into the following fields:
+4. Enter the pertinent information into the following fields:

    * **username**
    * **password**